eoghan2t9/linux-cachyos-deb/README.md

 # Features

-The script offers a variety of configuration options:
+The script provides the following:

-- Auto-detection of CPU architecture for optimization.
-- Selection of CachyOS-specific optimizations.
+- Build a Linux Kernel using the custom configurations by CachyOS.
 - Configuration of CPU scheduler, LLVM LTO, tick rate, and more.
 - Support for multiple kernel configurations such as NUMA, NR_CPUS, Hugepages, and LRU.
 - Application of O3 optimization and performance governor settings.
+- Create distributable Debian packages.

 # Usage